Dr. Geun Sig Cha, Chairman

 The global market for glucose sensors when i-SENS entered the market was 6–7 billion USD.
 Given the size of our operations, achieving just 0.1 percent of the market would suffice for the company to sustain itself.
 Moreover, 95% of the Korean market was controlled by four major companies.
 There were no local competitors.
 I determined that i-SENS could produce a product that was more advanced than what was available from the competition.
 The other products required larger amounts of blood and had slower measuring times, for example requiring 5 μL of blood and taking 15–30 seconds to measure.
 We believed that we could create a product that required less than 1 μL, and less than ten seconds.
 Hence, i-SENS developed the most advanced 0.5 μL and five-second glucose sensor on the Korean market at the time based solely on our own patents.

 After launching our first product, we were approached by overseas companies to OEM for them.
 This enabled our sales to surpass 11 million USD within three years of launching the product.
 During that period, we had to increase our capacity from 30,000 to 300,000 strips per day to meet worldwide demand, requiring ingenuity.
 By 2006, we established a manufacturing facility in Wonju which could produce 1.5 billion strips per year.
-Today we have expanded to 2.2 billion strips per year.
+Today we have expanded to 2.1 billion strips per year.
 We now have two facilities in South Korea, and a third in China.
-One of the issues in China is that their regulations are very complex, but we are hoping to get registration early this year.

 i-SENS stands for Intelligent Sensor Technology.